rdeneau/formation-fsharp/en/fsharp-training-03-types.md

 - Point?
 Coordinates?
 Vector?
 - Real and imaginary parts of a complex number?

-Eleviate the doubt by naming both the type and its elements:
+Alleviate the doubt by naming both the type and its elements:

 ```fsharp
 type Point = { X: float; Y: float }